-Lorna Richardson is a Lecturer in Commercial Law.
-Lorna was a solicitor for seven years, practising as a commercial litigator, with major Scottish law firms prior to joining the University.
+Lorna Richardson is a Senior Lecturer in Commercial Law.
+Prior to joining the University she was a solicitor, practising as a commercial litigator, with major Scottish law firms.
 Lorna is also qualified to practice in England and Wales.

 Lorna has significant experience in providing continuous professional development training to the legal profession.
-She has designed and delivered bespoke training sessions for major law firms, as well as co-presenting the Law School's annual contract law update (details at http://www.edinburghlawseminars.co.uk/contract-update-2017.html).
+She has designed and delivered bespoke training sessions for major law firms and the judiciary, as well as co-presenting the Law School's annual contract law update (view details).

 Current Research Interests

-Lorna recently co-authored the latest edition of Davidson et al, Commercial Law in Scotland.
-She has also recently written in the areas of retention and set-off.
+Lorna recently co-authored the latest edition of McAllister's Scottish Law of Leases.
+She has written widely in the areas of retention and set-off.

 - Commercial Leases (Hons)

 - Contract Law in Europe LLM by distance learning